buildingSMART/ifc-gherkin-rules/features/steps/RULE_AUTHORING.md

   Background:
     Given a model with Schema "IFC4.3"
-    Given an IfcAlignment
+    Given an .IfcAlignment.
-    Given Its attribute Representation
+    Given Its attribute .Representation.
-    Given its attribute Representations
+    Given Its attribute .Representations.

   Scenario: Agreement on each IfcAlignment using correct representation - Value